Mohammadpur, Dhaka

 If you’re talking about the Texas Longhorn Beetle, then yes, they can be dangerous.
 These beetles are known for their large size and aggressive behavior.
 They’ve been known to attack humans, animals, and even plants!

 While they don’t typically cause serious harm, they can still be a nuisance.
-If you’re dealing with a infestation of Texas Longhorn Beetles, the best course of action is to call a professional exterminator.
+If you’re dealing with an infestation of Texas Longhorn Beetles, the best course of action is to call a professional exterminator.

 How to Stop Asian Longhorned Beetle